tonydelanuez/tonydelanuez.github.io/_posts/2017-01-15-Why-Develop-Web-Apps-in-the-MEAN-Stack?.md

 _Figure 4: Results from “Calculate Fibonacci(10/20/30)” mean requests per second (higher is better), pulled from the Lei, Ma, Tan study._

-## An Aside About MongoDB and RESTful Web Services
+## An aside about MongoDB and RESTful web services
 MongoDB fits the use case of a startup quickly building an application with the desire of speed and flexibility.
 MongoDB also returns data in JavaScript Object Notation (JSON) by default, allowing for the easy development of RESTful web services and manipulation of data without having to transform it.
 Oracle’s explanation of a RESTful web service is as follows,

 >“RESTful web services are built to work best on the web.
 Representational State Transfer (REST) is an architectural style that specifies contraints, such as the uniform interface, that if applied to a web service induce desirable properties, such as performance, scalability, and modifiability, that enables services to work best on the Web.”